UbiquityRobotics/joystick_input/README.md

 ## Overview

 This ROS node feeds off of an inbound /joy topic containing joystick buttons and joysticks.
-The node then can convert a joystick to the /cmd_vel or twist format outbound topic and can recognize hand controller buttons for other forms of system control
+The node then can convert a joystick to the /cmd_vel or twist format outbound topic and can recognize hand controller buttons for other forms of system control.
+This node also has some features that are outside of the scope of just a joystick so that the other buttons on our joystick could control other aspects of the bot as if we had a control panel that included a joystick.
+These other features were done so a simplistic remote front panel would be available without need for WiFi.

 ## Dependance on an inbound /joy topic